sover02/ta-litter-robot/README.md

 ===============

-A Splunk App for getting data from your [Robot Litter Box] (https://www.litter-robot.com/)!
+A Splunk App for getting data from your [Robot Litter Box](https://www.litter-robot.com/)!
 -------------------------------------------------------------------------------------------

 ### How to use: